Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9F

 Memory Aid

-Real-World Application
+Real-World Example

 You compare a 200-foot run of ladder line (parallel conductor, air-insulated) to 200 feet of RG-8X coax (solid dielectric).
 The ladder line has about 0.2 dB loss, while the coax has about 1.0 dB loss.
 The parallel line's air dielectric has much less loss than the coax's solid plastic dielectric.
 This lower loss is especially important at higher power levels.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Parallel conductor line, Coaxial cable, Loss, Dielectric loss
+Parallel conductor line Coaxial cable Loss Dielectric loss

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9F topic.